-Some of these names are “hot” growth opportunities.
-Others are value names beaten down by the coronavirus sell-off.
+Some of these names have game-changing catalysts around the corner.
+Others are value names beaten down by the coronavirus selloff.
 Yes, they are all “high-risk” investments.
-But each and every one has the potential for big gains.
+But each has the potential for big gains.

 Micro-Cap Stocks to Buy: Century Casinos (CNTY)

 However, opportunities to bet on gaming stocks aren’t just limited to well-known giants.
-Micro-cap CNTY stock is a casino play to consider.
+Micro-cap stocks like CNTY stock are also worth considering.
 The company, which operates casinos across the U.S., Canada and Europe, has jumped five-fold off prior lows.

 But there’s still plenty of runway on the table.
 And not just because its casinos will soon no longer be sitting idle.
 Through its partnership with bet365, Century Casinos is a sports betting play as well.
 With the sports betting legalization wave continuing from coast-to-coast, this game-changer is another major catalyst for CNTY stock.

-Shares currently trade for around $5 per share.
+Shares currently trade for around $4.15 per share.
 Considering this stock traded above $8 per share pre-pandemic, there’s plenty of upside left on the table.
-Keep in mind casino stocks have been a crowded trade as of late.
-Shares could fall back as hype fades.
+Keep in mind casino stocks continue to face uncertain prospects.
 But, for an overlooked casino stock with sports betting growth potential, keep this name on your radar.